Jozef Tiso: Childhood and education

-Jozef Tiso was born in Bytča (then Nagybiccse) to Slovak Latin Catholic parent, in Trencsén County, of the Kingdom of Hungary, part of the Austro-Hungarian Empire.
+Jozef Tiso was born in Bytča (then Nagybiccse) to Slovak Latin Catholic parents, in Trencsén County, of the Kingdom of Hungary, part of the Austro-Hungarian Empire.
 Tiso's father, also named Jozef, was a butcher, while his mother, Terézia, came from a poor family involved in pottery.
 The second of seven children who survived infancy, Tiso was raised in a religious family and studied at the local elementary school.
 Then, as a good student with a flair for languages, he studied at a lower grammar school in Zsolna (today Žilina, Slovakia).
 The school had clearly Hungarian spirit, since all Slovak grammar schools were closed at the time of his study.
 Here, he began to use the Hungarian form of his name Tiszó József.

 In 1902, he began to study at the higher Piarist grammar school in Nyitra (today Nitra, Slovakia).
 The Bishop of Nyitra, Imre Bende, offered him a chance to study for the priesthood at the prestigious Pázmáneum in Vienna.
 Tiso, taught by several elite professors, became familiar with various philosophies and the newest papal encyclicals.
 During these studies, Ignatius of Loyola's Spiritual Exercises became a crucial influence for Tiso, with its emphasis on self-discipline, obedience to authority, and militant attitude against spiritual and worldly enemies.
-Tiso also extended his language skills; along with already knowing Hungarian, German and Latin, he studied Hebrew, Aramaic dialects and Arabic.
+Tiso also extended his language skills; along with already knowing Hungarian, German, and Latin, he studied Hebrew, Aramaic dialects, and Arabic.
 The school reports describe him mostly as an "excellent", "exemplary", and "pious" student.
 Enrolling in the Pázmáneum in 1906, he was ordained a priest in 1910 and graduated as a Doctor of Theology in 1911.
-Influenced by his professors Ignaz Seipel and Franz Martin Schindler, in addition to city mayor Karl Lueger, Tiso began to gravitate towards the ideas of integralism and Christian socialism during his time in Vienna.
+Influenced by his professors Ignaz Seipel and Franz Martin Schindler, in addition to city mayor Karl Lueger, Tiso began to gravitate toward the ideas of integralism and Christian socialism during his time in Vienna.